pharath/pharath.github.io/_posts/2021-08-05-cheatsheet-Ubuntu.md

 | :--- | :--- |
 `mega-cp remote/src/path/ remote/dest/path/` | only for copying remote files (you cannot `mega-cp` local files to the remote! use `mega-put` for that)
-`mega-rm remotefile` | remove all versions of `remotefile`
+`mega-rm remotefile` | remove all versions of `remotefile` `mega-mkdir remotefolder` | create a new folder `remotefolder` on the remote (warning: do not use a trailing slash behind the foldername like in `mega-mkdir remotefolder/` or you will get an error `Use -p to create folders recursively`)

 ### Interactive Mode